tktracker/IntuneDocs/intune/configuration/vpn-settings-ios.md

 - **Split tunneling**: **Enable** or **Disable** to let devices decide which connection to use, depending on the traffic.
 For example, a user in a hotel uses the VPN connection to access work files, but uses the hotel's standard network for regular web browsing.

 - **VPN identifier** (Custom VPN, Zscaler, and Citrix): An identifier for the VPN app you're using, and is supplied by your VPN provider.
-  - **Enter key/value pairs for your organization's custom VPN attributes**: Add or import **Keys** and **Values** that customize your VPN connection.
+- **Enter key/value pairs for your organization's custom VPN attributes** (Custom VPN, Zscaler, and Citrix): Add or import **Keys** and **Values** that customize your VPN connection.
 Remember, these values are typically supplied by your VPN provider.

 - **Enable network access control (NAC)** (Cisco AnyConnect, Citrix SSO, F5 Access): When you choose **I agree**, the device ID is included in the VPN profile.
 This ID can be used for authentication to the VPN to allow or prevent network access.